Erling Haaland led an explosive life at Borussia Dortmund, but where did it all begin for the Norwegian goal-fiend?

-Haaland may be two games into his senior international career with Norway but he was actually born in Leeds, England in July 2000, the summer his father Alf Inge Haaland - a defensive midfielder of some acclaim - swapped Leeds United for Manchester City.
+Haaland is already an integral member of the Norway national team but he was actually born in Leeds, England in July 2000, the summer his father Alf Inge Haaland - a defensive midfielder of some acclaim - swapped Leeds United for Manchester City.

 Career cut short